 Skip the rest.

-The decision rule is simple to state and hard to follow when there is pressure to ship something AI-shaped.
-Build AI where it shortens the path from confusion to value: support, onboarding, in-app guidance.
-Be deeply skeptical of AI anywhere it does not touch a moment where a merchant would otherwise have churned.
+The decision rule is simple to state and hard to follow when there is investor or board pressure to ship something AI-shaped.
+Apply the Churn Moment test before any AI feature enters your roadmap.
+Build where the test passes: support, onboarding, in-app guidance.
+Be skeptical of AI anywhere it does not touch a moment where a merchant would otherwise have churned.
 The platform going agentic raises the bar for the first category and does nothing to justify the second.

-If you do build, ground the AI in your real product and never let it invent capabilities, because a wrong answer costs you more trust than the feature was ever going to earn.
-Measure it against retention, not against whether you can mention it in a launch post.
-The founders who win the next few years are the ones who use AI to make merchants succeed, not the ones who use it to look like they are keeping up.
+If you do build, ground the AI in your real product.
+Never let it invent capabilities, pricing, or workarounds you do not offer, because a wrong confident answer costs you more trust than the feature was ever going to earn.
+Measure the AI against retention metrics, not against whether you can mention it in a launch post.
+The founders who win the next few years are the ones who use AI to make merchants succeed, not the ones who use it to look current.

-AI is a genuinely powerful retention tool in three specific places and a money pit nearly everywhere else.
-Start from the diagnosis in why churn is a symptom, understand the broader forces in how AI is reshaping Shopify apps, and watch where the native assistant is heading in Sidekick versus your app stack before you commit a roadmap to it.
+AI is a genuine retention tool in three surfaces and a money pit nearly everywhere else.
+Start from the diagnosis in why churn is a symptom, understand the broader forces in how AI is reshaping Shopify apps, and understand where the native assistant is heading in Sidekick versus your app stack before committing the roadmap to it.

 Decide where AI fits